SasView/sasview/src/sas/perspectives/fitting/media/pd_help.rst

 Lognormal Distribution
 ^^^^^^^^^^^^^^^^^^^^^^

+The Lognormal Distribution is defined as

 .. image:: pd_image007.png

-The /mu/=ln(xmed), xmed is the median value of the distribution, and Norm is a normalization factor which will be determined during the numerical calculation.
+where |mu|\ =ln(*xmed*), *xmed* is the median value of the distribution, and *Norm* is a normalization factor which will be determined during the numerical calculation.

-The median value is the value given in the size parameter in the control panel, for example, â€œradius = 60â€�.
+The median value for the distribution will be the value given for the respective size parameter in the *Fitting Perspective*, for example, radius = 60.

-The PD (polydispersity) is given by /sigma/
+The polydispersity is given by |sigma|

 .. image:: pd_image008.png